Marketing · Sales · Customer Support · Customer Success — connected as one system, not four silos.

 What we automate

-• Pre-meeting research briefs for every prospect call
+• Pre-meeting research briefs

-• Pipeline scoring and forecast accuracy
+• Pipeline notes and next-step reminders

-• Nurture sequences for deals that don't close immediately
+• Nurture sequences for slower deals

 Typical entry workflow